ClearVPN Review 2026: Is It a Clear Choice for a VPN?

 Why does this matter?
 A high server count can be necessary to limit server congestion, as it gives you more servers in the same location to choose from.
 If you connect to a congested server and experience slow internet speeds, you can hop over to the next nearest server to see if your connection improves.

-But as mentioned in our experience, it was cool to see a list of optimized servers by streaming platform.
-We utilized the Netflix servers during our testing by selecting Netflix US from the Streaming services list.
+But it was cool to see a list of optimized servers by streaming platform.
+We utilized the Netflix servers during our testing by selecting Netflix US and Netflix UK from the Streaming services list.

 No-logs policy and headquarters

-ClearVPN is a product of MacPaw, a company focused on creating Apple-based solutions.
-Based in Kyiv, Ukraine, MacPaw and ClearVPN therefore operate outside of the Five, Nine, and 14 Eyes Alliances.
+ClearVPN is a product of MacPaw, a company known for Apple-based solutions.
+Based in Kyiv, Ukraine, MacPaw and ClearVPN therefore operate outside of the 5, 9, and 14 Eyes Alliances.
 These alliances enable certain countries to collect and share surveillance data, which may include VPN logs.

 In this case, Ukraine is not obligated to retain or disclose any records of your activity.
 And ClearVPN doesn’t collect any logs outside of the information necessary to create your account, upholding its strict no-logs policy.